jewel109/blog-server/readme.md

 - allows users to access real-time news feed
 - allows users to receive instant notifications
 - used event driven architecture
+- End to End test to all the api

 # Installation